Evelyn Delgado – President/Executive Director

 Ben brings over 30 year of experience leading and managing organizations that deliver services to underserved communities to our team.
 He is originally from San Antonio and was raised in a military Air Force family that moved often.
 He attended high school in Athens, Greece and upon returning to the states, graduated from the University of Texas at Austin with B.B.A degree in Business and a B.A. degree in English.
 His notable achievements include serving as Director of Administration for the Office of the Governor of Texas, and serving as Interim Commissioner of the Texas Department of Family Protective Services on two separate occasions.
 Mr. Delgado was awarded Public Administrator of the Year for 2006 by the American Society of Public Administration, Central Texas Chapter.

-With over 20 years’ experience in office administration and support, Analía is the Senior Administrative Coordinator, providing support to Healthy Futures of Texas’ office, programs, and staff.
-Analia manages and coordinates the administrative and financial functions of Healthy Futures of Texas, including the Human Resources Department.
-She also provides administrative support for the President and coordinates administrative support for programs.
+With over 27 years’ experience in office administration and support, Analía is the Administration/HR Coordinator, providing support to Healthy Futures of Texas’ office, programs, and staff.
+During her time with Healthy Futures, Analía completed her certification in HR Management, and now supervises, oversees and manages the administrative and financial functions of the organization, including the Human Resource Department.

 Prior to joining Healthy Futures in November of 2011, Analía was employed with Project QUEST, Inc. for 12 years, where she worked with and supported the Executive Director and Program Directors.
 Having previously been employed with Senior Community Services as a Community Coordinator and the State of Texas Office of the Attorney General Child Support Division as a Program Specialist, Analía is no stranger to emerging community concerns.
 She has a deep sense of loyalty and a great love for the San Antonio Community.